360medics/inapp-technical-test-javascript/README.md

 # Development Workflow
 You are free to use any workflow you like.
 We recommend using [Git](https://git-scm.com/) for version control and [VSCode](https://code.visualstudio.com/) for code editing.

+# Guidelines
+The application is designed to be run on mobile devices.
+It is not designed to be run on a desktop.

 # Features Requirements
 There are two main features to implement and a bonus feature.
 ## See a list of Blog articles